 Pet health insurance is just like insurance for the human members of your family.
-It can be there when you need it most, for your dogs and cats.
+It can be there when you need it most for your dogs and cats.
 But with all the money you may already spend on your pet, you may be left wondering if pet health insurance is really worth the cost.

-Another consideration is that some pet health insurance companies will keep your rates lower as your animal ages, so you may be paying less for your ten year old dog if you have had him insured for many years than you would if you just started to insure him.
+Another consideration is that some pet health insurance companies will keep your rates lower as your animal ages, so you may be paying less for your 10-year-old dog if you've had them insured for many years than you would if you just started to insure them.

 Purebred animals are at a greater risk of hereditary health conditions

 Lastly, you need to decide if making that monthly payment is easier for your bank account than if you had to pay for a serious injury or medical problem all at once.